libramatyas/PKLog/README.md

 # PKLog
 This Is Silent Keylogger For Linux &amp; Windows!

-Log Directories:
+# Log Directories:
-Windows: C:\Windows\System32\hookDirect.exe (you gotta open it is text file to watch keystrokes)
+Windows: C:\Windows\System32\hookDirect.exe (you gotta open it is text file to watch keystrokes) &amp;
 Linux: /.config/user-dirs.xml